Andrews54757/FastStream/README.md

 ## Manual Installation For Chrome

-The chrome extension store version recieves updates slowly due to their review process.
-Additionally, their policies do not allow extensions that can download videos from Youtube (anti-trust anybody?).
+The Chrome extension store policies do not allow extensions that can download videos from Youtube (anti-trust anybody?).
+As a result, FastStream cannot save Youtube videos if installed from the official store.
 To get restricted features, please do the following steps:

 1. Go to `chrome://extensions`
 2. Turn on developer mode